Guided MRI Reconstruction via Schr\"odinger Bridge: Experiments

-We compared our method with several SOTA methods.
-For guided reconstruction methods, we selected MD-DAN\cite{yang2020model}, a deep learning method based on unrolling, and Con-DDPM, a method based on conditional distribution learning (Con-DDPM is defined as a conditional DDPM guided by an image) to compare performance differences under different learning modes.
-Additionally, to demonstrate the advantages of guided imaging, we included a comparison with direct reconstruction methods (without guidance).
-For direct reconstruction methods, we selected the unrolling method ISTA-Net\cite{zhang2018ista}, as well as DDPM\cite{ho2020denoising}, AdaDiff\cite{gungor2023adaptive}, and FDB\cite{mirza2023learning}, which are based on distribution learning.
+The network $\epsilon(\mathbf{x}_n, n; \theta)$ was implemented using a U-Net architecture in\cite{dhariwal2021diffusion}, which is widely used in diffusion models.
+The network has 552 million parameters across 91 layers and is initialized using the publicly released ADM checkpoint trained on ImageNet 256×256 (\href{https://github.com/openai/guided-diffusion}{official ADM checkpoint}).
+We refer readers to the original work for detailed configurations.
+Because MR data are complex-valued, the real and imaginary components were represented as two separate channels in the network.
+During the data consistency step, they were recombined into a complex form to perform Fourier transforms, thereby enforcing consistency with the acquired k-space data.
+Implementation details and source code for $\mathrm{I}^2$SB-Inversion are available at: \url{https://github.com/zhyjSIAT/I2SB-Inversion}.

-For unrolling methods, in ISTA-Net, the learning rate is set to 0.0001, with a batch size of 8; in MD-DAN, the batch size is 2, with a learning rate of $1 \times 10^{-3}$.
-To ensure performance, retraining was conducted at each acceleration factor in addition to the parameter settings.
-For distribution learning methods, DDPM has $\beta_{\text{max}} = 0.02$ and $\beta_{\text{min}} = 0.0001$, and Con-DDPM shares the same configuration as DDPM.
-In AdaDiff, $\beta_{\text{max}} = 20$, $\beta_{\text{min}} = 0.1$, with the number of epochs set to 500.
-For FDB, the undersampling rate is 2, and the batch size is 16.
-In $\mathbf{I}^2$SB, the batch size is 32, with $\beta_{\text{max}} = 0.3$ and $\beta_{\text{min}} = 1\text{e}{-5}$.
-To ensure fairness, all experiments employed the same normalization method, which involves dividing by the maximum amplitude value.
+We compared the $\mathrm{I}^2$SB-Inversion method with several SOTA approaches.
+For guided reconstruction methods, we selected the unrolling-based method MD-DAN \cite{yang2020model}, the conditional distribution learning method Con-DDPM (defined as a conditional DDPM guided by an image), the JVN \cite{polak2020joint} (defined as a conditional VN guided by an image), as well as I$^2$SB-Recon (without Inversion) to compare their performance under different guidance paradigms.
+We also compared our method with four categories of direct reconstruction methods without guidance: (a) the traditional parallel imaging and compressed sensing method CG-SPIRIT \cite{cgspirit}; (b) unrolling-based methods, including ISTA-Net \cite{zhang2018ista} and MoDL \cite{modl}; (c) diffusion-based methods, including DDPM \cite{ho2020denoising}, ScoreMRI \cite{scoremri}, AdaDiff \cite{gungor2023adaptive}, and PPN \cite{jiang2024ppn}; and (d) the Schrödinger bridge–based method FDB \cite{fdb}.
+The implementation details were as follows.